TVB Fadans: Mandy Wong

 In 2018, Wong earned critical acclaim in the legal comedy Threesome, receiving Favourite TVB Actress awards in both Singapore and Malaysia at the TVB 51st Anniversary Gala.
 She was also nominated for Best Actress and Most Popular Female Character at the TVB Anniversary Awards, eventually being placed among top 5 in both categories.

+On 1 December 2023, Wong announced her departure from TVB.